This article will help you read and understand your pathology report for endometriosis.

 by Jason Wasserman, MD PhD FRCPC, reviewed on July 30, 2019

 The inner lining of the uterus is called the endometrium.
 The purpose of the endometrium is to provide support for a fertilized egg to develop and grow.
 The inner surface of the endometrium is lined by epithelial cells that connect together to form glands.
 The tissue in between the glands is called stroma and its role is to provide support for the glands.

 Endometriosis is a non-cancerous condition that occurs when glands and stroma from the endometrium are found outside in any tissue outside of the endometrium.

-Over time, endometriosis can cause large blood filled cysts to develop.
+Many women with endometriosis experience pain and the pain may be worst at the same time as their normal menstrual period.
+Over time, this condition can cause large blood filled cysts to develop.
 These cysts can become very large and may eventually need to be removed.